Empowering undocumented young people to achieve educational and career goals

 Q: Will each scholarship recipient receive $7,000?
-A: At this point in our application process, we don't know much scholarship money each student will receive.
-However, $7,000 is the maximum amount we plan on providing to any one student, and it is very unlikely we will award the full $7,000 to all students.
+A: At this point in our application process, we don't know how much scholarship money each student will receive.
+However, $7,000 is the maximum amount we plan on providing to any scholarship recipient, and it is very unlikely we will award the full $7,000 to all students.

 Q: Where else can I look for scholarships?
 A: We have created and gathered extensive scholarships resources here.